Sheep 101 logo

 Selling carcasses

 Selling whole or half lambs for consumers to put into their freezers is the most common form of direct marketing lamb.
 "Freezer" lambs are usually sold live.
-If the lamb is processed in a federally-inspected plant, the lamb can be sold by hanging weight.
+If the lamb is processed in a federally-inspected plant, the lamb can be sold by its hanging weight.
 The producer usually transports the lambs to the processor.
 The customer provides cutting instructions and pays for processing.
 The meat is stamped "not-for-resale."
 Processing charges vary considerably by plant and location.
 Federally-inspected plants usually charge more than custom-exempt plants.

 Meat (retail, case-ready cuts)